bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 and verify that they turn.
 A a common problem is that hair is jammed between the propeller and motor.
 If this is the problem. just pull the propeller off from the motor, remove the hair and reinstall the propeller.
+* Check that the propellers are balanced, [see the balancing propellers guide](/balancing-propellers/)
 {% endgs_step %}

 {% gs_step charging the battery %}